Energinet-DataHub/energy-origin/doc/architecture/adr/0022-telemetry.md

 ## Considered Options

-* Direct integration with Prometheus/Jaeger
+* Direct integration with telemetry tools (Prometheus/Jaeger)
-* OpenTelemetry
+* OpenTelemetry and OpenTelemetry Collector

 ---

 ## Decision Outcome

-* OpenTelemetry
+* OpenTelemetry and OpenTelemetry Collector
     * For now we will focus on metrics/tracing, but OpenTelemetry also sets the stage for logging in the future.
 Until further notice we will continue to use our current Promtail/Grafana setup for logging.

 ---

 ## Rationale

 OpenTelemetry provides a vendor-netrual, standardized, open-source framework for collecting, processing, and exporting telemetry data from various sources, including applications, libraries, and infrastructure components.
-It offers a wide range of integrations with popular telemetry tools (including Prometheus and Jaeger that we currently use) and helps future-proof for new technologies by making it easy to switch between different tools without having to change the instrumentation code.
+It offers a wide range of integrations with popular telemetry tools and and also a always (including Prometheus and Jaeger that we currently use) and helps future-proof for new technologies by making it easy to switch between different tools without having to change the instrumentation code.